theplant/pak/README.md

 pak init
 ```

-This Command will generate a file named Pakfile in which you can write down packages that your current project depends on.
+This Command will generate a file named Pakfile in which you can write down dependences that your project needs.

 Pakfile is using YAML syntax.

-Bellow is an example:
+A sample:

 ```yaml
 packages: